RedBrothers/GeneticMarkerSearch/README.md

 This is a project we completed as a part of our "Parallel Programming in C++" course at Ukrainian Catholic University.

+We solve a problem of finding whether any of a given set of genetic markers are present in given genome sequences.
+In fact, this is an application of string matching problem, so it can be solved using a classic algorithm like [Aho-Corasick](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm).

+Our main goal was to implement an efficient parallel implementation, since the project owner has really large amount of genome files and wishes to utilize their multi-core machine.
+With this in mind, we decided to use CPU-thread-based parallelism.

+The main matching part is designed as a producer-consumer pipeline, with one thread loading the genomes from the drive and storing them into a bounded queue (in order not to run out of memory), and multiple threads performing string matching.
+For threading, we chose `std::thread` and for efficient communication between threads we use concurrent data structures from Intel's `TBB`.

 ## Data

 Pseudogenomes data that we used for testing can be found [here](https://1001genomes.org/data/GMI-MPI/releases/v3.1/pseudogenomes/fasta/).
 We've prepared a script `load_genomes.py` to load the required number of files.
 To load `NUM_FILES` files and store them at `DEST_DIR`, execute